RIEPPfunction/LensToZotero/README.md

 # LensToZotero

-Transfers Lens publications in csv format to Zotero
+Transfer Lens publications in csv format to Zotero